markiteight/longest-run/README.md

 # longest-run

-The problem is to find the longest run of continuous characters in a string.
+Lets find the longest run of continuous characters in a string.
 Here are some examples:

 - "book" => "oo"
 - "abbcccdddd" => "dddd"